tiangolo/dockerswarm.rocks/docs/traefik.md

 This article/guide covers setting up Traefik in a distributed system, including distributed HTTPS certificates.

-This ideas, techniques, and tools would also apply to other cluster orchestrators, like Kubernetes or Mesos, to add a main load balancer with HTTPS support, certificate generation, etc. But this article is focused on Docker Swarm mode.
+These ideas, techniques, and tools would also apply to other cluster orchestrators, like Kubernetes or Mesos, to add a main load balancer with HTTPS support, certificate generation, etc. But this article is focused on Docker Swarm mode.

 It's an alternative/continuation to a previous article <a href="https://medium.com/@tiangolo/docker-swarm-mode-and-traefik-for-a-https-cluster-20328dba6232" target="_blank">Docker Swarm Mode and Traefik for an HTTPS cluster</a> that covered Traefik in a Docker Swarm mode cluster but running on a single node.

 ## Background

-Docker Swarm mode with a main Traefik load balancer/proxy is the **base cluster architecture** that I'm using with my current team for many of the applications and projects.
+Docker Swarm mode with a main Traefik load balancer/proxy is the **base cluster architecture** that I'm using with my current team for most of the applications and projects.

 It's also used by several other friends and teams.